salkuadrat/lucifer/README.md

 );
 ```

-Here is some cookie parameters you can eat.
+Here is some cookie parameters you may eat.

 <table>
   <tr>